Interested in Becoming an Alies Muskin Career Leadership Program (CDLP) Mentor?

 - Asking the mentee if there is anyone they would like to meet at the conference and set up a meeting for them

 - Setting up a time separate from the CDLP experience (coffee break) to meet with the mentee at the conference, if the mentee so desires

-- Be available for the entire CDLP program day.
+- A full day commitment (the entire CDLP program day which is usually the first day of the conference).
 We recommend that mentors arrive at the conference the evening before the mentorship program begins.

 - Contacting the mentee after the conference to ask about their experience and answer any questions

 - Guiding the mentee in how to become involved in ADAA: help them sign up for a SIG or committee; encourage them to present a poster and/or workshop for next year, offer to hold a professional webinar with them; offer to present at next year's ADAA conference with them, etc.